robert-wallis/ECSLight/README.md

 ```

 Why don't we use `entity.Get<GameObject>()` and update the transform right now?
-Because other things could update the position too, like pressing up on the keyboard,
+Because other things could update the position too.
-an explosion, a grappling hook.
+Like pressing 'up' on the keyboard, an explosion, or a grappling hook.
 All those things have different 'concerns'.
 We want to "seperate concerns".

 In the above `ViewSystem.OnPositionAdded` example, every time a position changes, the view is loaded again.